Tour champ Bernal's team stops racing amid virus outbreak - WHIZ News

-BRUSSELS (AP) — After the team of Tour de France champion Egan Bernal withdrew from all races over the next three weeks, Astana became the latest outfit to stop racing on Thursday because of the virus outbreak.
+BRUSSELS (AP) — After the team of Tour de France champion Egan Bernal withdrew from all races over the next three weeks, Astana and AG2R La Mondiale became the latest outfits to stop racing on Thursday because of the virus outbreak.

-The team managed by Alexandre Vinokourov said it decided to withdraw from races for 15 days.
+The Astana team managed by Alexandre Vinokourov said it had withdrawn from races until March 20.

+The French-based AG2R La Mondiale said it was withdrawing from Italian races the Tirreno-Adriatico and Milan-San Remo this month.

+“I cannot risk the health and integrity of our staff when the health situation is so unstable in Italy, and many legitimate questions have been raised within the team,” general manager Vincent Lavenu said.

-Team Ineos earlier said it notified cycling governing body UCI of its decision to “withdraw temporarily from all racing” until the Volta a Catalunya on March 23.
+Team Ineos earlier said it notified cycling governing body UCI it was pulling out of all races until the Volta a Catalunya on March 23.

 Ineos, the team of former Tour de France winners Chris Froome and Geraint Thomas, said it took the decision in the wake of sports director Nicolas Portal’s death this week, and because of the “very uncertain situation with coronavirus.”